🕊️ Estate & Inherited Home Help

 Deed in Lieu

-Transfer the property deed back to the lender voluntarily to avoid the full foreclosure process.
+Transfer the property deed back to the lender voluntarily.
+Avoids the full foreclosure process and may protect against a deficiency balance.
+Works when no other options are viable.

 What to Do Right Now — Step by Step